 Scientist, Inventor, Science Communicator.

 Anne A. Madden, Ph.D., (wikipedia page) is a microbiologist, inventor, and science communicator.
-She is Partner at the biotechnology company Lachancea LLC and Director of Scientific Communications for Indigo Ag, Inc. She is a former Postdoctoral Research Fellow in the lab of Rob Dunn at North Carolina State University and the lab of Noah Fierer at the University of Colorado, Boulder.
-In addition to her academic research she is a public speaker (three time TED/TEDx speaker) and frequently consults as a technology and communications strategist for various industries.
+She creates possibilities by blending creative innovation with solution-oriented strategies.
+Dr. Madden is currently Technology Founder and CSO at the food technology company Lachancea LLC and is pursing collaborations with a leading designer to engage the world with the science of microorganisms in innovative ways.
+In addition to her academic research she is a public speaker (three time TED/TEDx speaker) and frequently consults as an innovation and engagement strategist for various industries.

-Dr. Madden received her Ph.D. in biology from Tufts University, and her undergraduate degree from Wellesley College.
+Dr. Madden received her Ph.D. in biology from Tufts University, and her undergraduate degree from Wellesley College and completed postdoctoral fellowships with Noah Fierer (University of Colorado) and Rob Dunn (North Carolina State University).
 She has held many prestigious fellowships including an Alfred P. Sloan Microbiology of the Built Environment Postdoctoral Fellowship, a National Science Foundation Graduate Research Fellowship, a Tufts Institute of the Environment Fellowship, and an American Philosophical Society Lewis and Clark Fellowship.
 She is a member of Phi Beta Kappa, Sigma Xi (the international research society), and a brain trust member of the Helena Group Foundation.

 Dr. Madden’s research and communications focus on understanding microbial communities–in the diverse habitats of food, insects, and built environments–and deciphering the human applications of these microbes.
 Her work has led to the discovery of a new fungal species, novel antibiotics, patented brewing technology, commercially produced beer, new DNA based methods for detecting arthropod communities, licensed technology for the manufacturing of improved breads, and a greater understanding of the microbial life around us.